Tyrrrz/route-descriptor/README.md

 ### Routes with query parameters

-Any parameter that doesn't match with a key in the route template is automatically mapped as a query parameter:
+Any parameters that don't match with keys in the route template are automatically mapped as query parameters:

 ```ts
 import { route } from 'route-descriptor';